 Dreaming of a white Christmas?
-You’re definite to experience a Winter Wonderland if you visit us in Tromsø around Christmas.
+In Tromsø, your chances of experiencing a Winter Wonderland are good if you visit us around Christmas.
 Combine the Christmas spirit in the city with Northern Lights tours, dog- or reindeer sledding and traditional Christmas food made with fresh local products.

 Tromsø is the perfect place to get that lovely Christmas feeling.
 Surrounded by snow covered mountains and maybe our green light dancing over your head, you are destined for some Christmas magic.
 The city centre streets will be filled with beautiful Christmas decorations, and so will the shops and restaurants.
 The polar nights creates a cozy atmosphere in town, and there will be many things to do during your stay.
 Make a stop by our Christmas markets or go skating in the city centre ice rink with beautiful views of the Arctic Cathedral and the Cable Car.
 Warm up with a cup of hot chocolate or our Christmas speciality "gløgg".
 We believe Tromsø is the definition of Christmas, and we welcome you to experience it too!